Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 ## DLL Search Order Hijacking

-Some programms search **.dll** files, which they need in their local directory.
+Some programs search for necessary **.dll** files in their local directory.
 You can simply change this **dll's** to yours.
-(If programm has admin or system privilliges your dll will also have this privilliges)
+(If program runs with admin or system privileges, your dll will also have that privileges)

 #### Detection:
-User can see malicious dll in folders of programms.
+User can see malicious dll inside program folders.

 </br></br>

 ## Screensaver
-Screensavers are part of Windows functionality and enable users to put a screen message or a graphic animation after a period of inactivity.
-This feature of Windows it is known to be abused by threat actors as a method of persistence.
+Screensavers are part of Windows functionality and let users to display a screen message or a graphic animation after some period of inactivity.
+This feature of Windows is known to be abused by threat actors as a method of persistence.
 This is because screensavers are executable files that have the **.scr** file extension and are executed via the scrnsave.scr utility.

-Since the **.scr** files are essentially executables both extensions can be used to the file that will act as the implant.
+Since the **.scr** files are essentially executables both extensions can be used to the file that will act as an implant.

 *refer: https://pentestlab.blog/2019/10/09/persistence-screensaver/*